Chyogeesh/Basic-Fantasy-Game-Feature-Development/README.md

 Database Connection: Ensuring a successful connection to MongoDB was crucial.
 Proper error handling was implemented to catch connection issues.
 Schema Design: Designing the player and team schemas to accurately represent the data structure required careful consideration.
+Explanation:

+Created Mongoose schemas for players and teams.
+Players have attributes like name, points, and position.
+Teams reference players by their IDs.